A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

 \subsection{CAM---Phasing Maneuvers}

-Phasing maneuvers involve two impulse-based transfers, the first is a prograde maneuver placing the satellite in a slightly higher transit orbit, and the second is a return to the service orbit.
-After spending a certain period of time $\Delta t$ in the transit orbit, the difference in the service and transit orbit periods $T_s < T_t$ results in a phase shift (angular separation between satellite's original and shifted position) as shown in Figure~\ref{fig:phasing} where the \textit{true anomaly} $\theta$ represents the angular position of the satellite with respect to the ECI's x-axis.
-While this result is known ~\citep{Klinkrad2006SpaceAnalysis, Zhang2019DiscreteEnvironment}, we provide proof here under our specific assumptions for completeness.
-We assume that the new trajectory does not introduce additional conjunctions risks.
-In practice, mission operators facilitate finding such a trajectory and is generally feasible~\citep{2023NASAIi}.
-The semi-major axes for both orbits are approximately their respective radii $R_s$ and $R_t$, which are defined as the sum of the respective altitude $h$ and the Earth radius $R_E=6371$ km~\citep{nasa_earthfactsheet}.
-From here on, for the sake of simplicity, we will assume the Earth radius is included in the orbital radii when introduced, even if not represented as such numerically.
-For example, $R_s = 400$ km is equivalent to an orbit at an altitude $h = 400$ km above Earth's surface and a true orbital radius of $6771$ km.
+Although multiple phasing maneuvers exist and selecting a maneuver is an involved part of CAM operations, we only consider prograde in-track burns in this work since they are preferred for their propellant efficiency and minimal impact on orbital inclination.
+Additional maneuvers will be considered in future work.
+An in-track burn CAM phasing maneuver requires two impulse-based transfers, the first is a prograde maneuver that places the satellite in a slightly higher transit orbit, and the second maneuver returns the spacecraft to the service orbit.
+After spending a certain period of time $\Delta t$ in the transit orbit, the orbital periods' differences $T_{serv} < T_{tran}$ create a phase shift (angular separation) between satellite's position at TCA with and without maneuvering, as shown in Fig.~\ref{fig:phasing}.
+We denote the satellite's angular positions by $\theta^0, \theta^1$, respectively, centered around the ECI frame as shown in Fig.~\ref{fig:phasing}.
+This section derives the relationships between PoC, phase shifts, and miss distances.
+While these analytical relationships are known ~\citep{Klinkrad2006SpaceAnalysis, Zhang2019DiscreteEnvironment}, we provide proof within our problem setting for completeness.
+We assume that the CAM trajectory does not introduce additional conjunctions risks.
+In practice, mission operators finds such a trajectory and is generally feasible~\citep{2023NASAIi}.
+Both orbits' semi-major axes are approximately their respective radii $R_{serv}$ and $R_{tran}$, defined as the distance between orbit and the center of Earth~\citep{nasa_earthfactsheet}.